 The zero-day exploits, though a minor part of the book, generated most of the advance attention.
 Was this intentional?

 It's really unfortunate that this is the case.
-The zero-day was incorporated into Shellcoder's to demonstrate that the vulnerability discovery and exploitation techniques in the book can be used to find and exploit holes in real software
+The zero-day was incorporated into Shellcoder's to demonstrate that the vulnerability discovery and exploitation techniques in the book can be used to find and exploit holes in real software found in the wild, not just 10-line sample C++ programs.
+We, as a community, need to learn how to secure HTTP daemons with millions of lines of code, not the same sample program written for the 1996 issue of Phrack.

 There's also been a link between your published vulnerabilities and recent network compromises at supercomputing center networks nationwide.